aergoio/guide/source/using-raft-consensus/recovery.rst

     name="[NICKNAME OF NEW BP]"
     recoverbp={name="[NICKNAME OF NEW BP]",address="/ip4/[IP ADDRESS FROM BP 01]/tcp/7846",peerid="[PEER ID FROM NEW BP 01]"}

-- To create a new cluster, you need to set :code:`newcluster`=true.
+- To create a new cluster, you need to set :code:`newcluster` to true.
-- Set :code:`usebackup`=true to use backup data files.
+- Set :code:`usebackup` to true to use backup data files.
-- Set the member of the new cluster to :code:`recoverbp`.
+- Set :code:`recoverbp` to the member of the new cluster.
 At this time, member must only be one node.

 Running a node
 --------------